 When queries to MLA Leela Aheer for a public explanation went unanswered, I wrote an open letter on my blog to the leader of the Wildrose, Brian Jean, asking for an explanation why the letters were not tabled and why Albertans were misrepresented on official legislature documents.

 No response was ever provided to me from Brian Jean or Leela Aheer, though several other people contacted MLA Aheer’s office and were told that she would pursue this matter in the fall sitting of the Legislature (which did not happen).

 As we headed into summer 2017, Albertans faced tremendous uncertainty in the political landscape of Alberta.

 There was a question of whether the Wildrose and Progressive Conservative parties would pursue unity (they did), followed by a leadership race for the new United Conservative Party (won by Jason Kenney in October) and a shuffle of opposition MLA portfolios.
 There were also municipal elections in October 2017, leading to new slates of trustees governing school boards across the province.

 In the midst of all of this political change, the sexually graphic material took a back seat.

 New key decision-makers have emerged since the time I initially began pursuing this issue.
-We have a newly elected leader of the Official Opposition, Jason Kenney, and the re-emergence of a former Education Critic, MLA Mark Smith.
-Across the province we also have freshly elected boards of school trustees who are responsible to lead our schools for the next four years.
+Jason Kenney is the newly elected leader of the Official Opposition and MLA Mark Smith has re-emerged as the UCP Education Critic.
+Across the province freshly elected boards of school trustees will be responsible to lead our schools for the next four years.

 Over the past few months my role has also shifted.